 Light Up Your Life. ©2010. www.Light-Up-Your-Life.com.

 Making Your Wisdom Come Alive: A Guide to the Source of Your Wisdom and Joy

 by Michael Gluckman.

 In the fully revised second edition of “Making Your Wisdom Come Alive,” Michael Gluckman reveals the secret teachings passed down from antiquity.
 He shows how these teachings are genuine, because they are reasonable and because you can experience them.
 Although they help with stress, depression and anxiety, Michael shows how life is more than just getting rid of problems.
 In fact you will be astonished by how much peace and joy you can experience.
-In the same way that the sages of old discovered this indescribable freedom, you can discover it too.
 Indeed, you will find that the source of wisdom and happiness is the center of your experience.